When We All Become Philosophers

 Given the increasing relevant uncertainties and systems discontinuities of our times, it is only through Philosophy, the love of wisdom, the love to learn on a continuous basis, that further progress of the human race may be achieved.

-In a globalized world, where an educated society is still the exception rather than the norm, there is fertile ground for human suffering through criminal regimes such as Venezuela’s and Syria’s, criminal laws disguised as “financial deregulation,” the right to kill disguised as “second amendment,” or “abortion rights,” etc., etc., etc.
+In a globalized world, where an educated society is still the exception rather than the norm, there is fertile ground for human suffering through criminal regimes such as Putin’s criminal war against Ukraine disguised as “operation liberation,” or the right to kill disguised as “second amendment,” or “abortion rights,” etc., etc..